lehai2909/Simple-web-AWS-Terraform/README.md

 # Building a simple 3-tier web app on AWS

-A simple 3-tier web app that logs user's information (name, log in time) when he/she logs in
+A simple 3-tier web app that log user's information (name, log in time) when he/she logs in

 To automate creation and management of this app, I use Terraform.
 Terraform is a Infrastructure as Code (IaC) tool that allow us to  manage infrastructure with configuration files rather than through a graphical user interface (AWS Console, for example)

+## Architect

 In this project, I use Terraform to create following components on AWS: